Why Are Wealth Management Firms Struggling with Fragmented Technology?

 After analyzing this implementation and hundreds of others, five factors consistently separate successful transformations from failed projects:

-Initial Resistance: Some advisors resisted new workflows.
-Solution?
-Identify quick wins to demonstrate value and leverage peer champions.
+- Initial advisor resistance — Some advisors resisted new workflows.
+Solution: Identify quick wins to demonstrate value and leverage peer champions

-Integration Complexity: Orion API limitations required workarounds.
-MuleSoft middleware provided the needed flexibility.
+- Integration complexity — Orion API limitations required workarounds.
+Solution: MuleSoft middleware provided the needed flexibility

-Scope Creep: Stakeholders requested additional features mid-project.
-A strict change control process kept the project on track, with new features deferred to Phase 4.
+- Scope creep — Stakeholders requested additional features mid-project.
+Solution: A strict change control process kept the project on track, with new features deferred to Phase 4

-Data Migration Issues: Legacy data quality was worse than anticipated.
-They extended the cleansing phase and allocated additional budget—a wise investment.
+- Data migration issues — Legacy data quality was worse than anticipated.
+Solution: Extend the cleansing phase and allocate additional budget—a wise investment

 If you're considering a similar transformation, here's your action plan:

-- Conduct a thorough technology audit documenting all current systems and data flows
+- Conduct a thorough technology audit — Document all current systems and data flows

-- Define clear success metrics with baseline measurements and realistic targets
+- Define clear success metrics — Establish baseline measurements and realistic targets

-- Secure executive sponsorship treating this as a business initiative, not just an IT project
+- Secure executive sponsorship — Treat this as a business initiative, not just an IT project

-- Invest in data quality before migration—this cannot be overstated
+- Invest in data quality — Clean your data before migration (this cannot be overstated)

-- Prioritize user adoption involving end users in design decisions
+- Prioritize user adoption — Involve end users in design decisions from day one

-- Plan for integration complexity budgeting for middleware if connecting multiple systems
+- Plan for integration complexity — Budget for middleware if connecting multiple systems

-- Measure and optimize continuously tracking adoption metrics and gathering feedback
+- Measure and optimize continuously — Track adoption metrics and gather feedback regularly

-- Plan for evolution budgeting for ongoing enhancement as your needs grow
+- Plan for evolution — Budget for ongoing enhancement as your needs grow

 Meridian's transformation demonstrates that financial technology integration, while challenging, delivers substantial returns when executed strategically.
 Their 340% ROI reflects not just cost savings, but fundamental improvements in how they serve clients, manage compliance, and position for growth.